"

 What Employers Look For When Hiring

-Of course, welding and fabrication skills are desired by employers, identified by time in the trade (journeyperson level represents several years experience) and is usually verified by pre-employment skills testing through a welding or fabrication test.
-Often, jobs requiring welding certifications or proficiency in multiple welding processes pay more than jobs that do not.
+Of course, employers desire specific welding and fabrication skills, namely time in the trade (journeymen level represents several years of experience).
+They usually administer pre-employment skills testing through a welding or fabrication test to verify your skills.
+Jobs requiring welding certifications or proficiency in multiple welding processes often pay more than jobs that do not.

-Usually, employers focus on only one or two welding processes and only expect their employees to show proficiency in those processes.
-Construction jobs usually require FCAW and /or SMAW.
-Pipe welding jobs usually require proficiency in SMAW or GTAW, with FCAW or GMAW becoming more common.
-Manufacturing often utilizes GMAW, FCAW, or GTAW when working with stainless steel, aluminum, or exotic metals.
+Usually employers focus on only one or two welding processes and only expect their employees to show proficiency in those processes.
 Custom fabrication shops are the jobs that most likely expect welders to be proficient in multiple welding processes, like SMAW, GTAW, GMAW, and FCAW.
 However, this is not expected in every fabrication shop.
-The obvious advantage of attending a trade school or college for welding training is that one is more likely to receive training in multiple processes, thus increasing employability.
+The obvious advantage of attending a trade school or college for welding training is that you are more likely to receive training in multiple processes, thus increasing employability.

-Fabrication or “fitting” is a distinct skill from welding.
+Fabrication, or “fitting,” is a skill distinct from welding.
 While fabricators use welding, their main task is to read and interpret blueprints and use that information to build the assembly described in the blueprint.
 The fabricator may weld the assembly or simply tack it together with small welds for a welder to complete welding afterward.
-Fabricators must be able to read tape measures to the 1/16th of an inch, use other measuring tools, accurately mark and cut out parts, build jigs and fixtures to facilitate building multiple assemblies at times, and safely use various hand and power tools.
+Fabricators must be able to read tape measures to the one-sixteenth of an inch, use other measuring tools, accurately mark and cut out parts, build jigs and fixtures to facilitate building multiple assemblies at a time, and safely use various hand and power tools.
 In short, employers depend on a fabricator to be able to look at a blueprint and create the object in real life.

-• Ability to work with diverse groups of people,
+• openness to working with diverse groups of people,

-• Ability to clearly communicate, orally and in writing
+• capacity to clearly communicate (orally and in writing), and

-• Ability to use technology to find work-related information.
+• knowledge for how to use technology to find work-related information.

 An old-style time clock is on a table next to a sign that reads “you must punch in.”